 Using the creaming method gives these muffins a more cake-like texture and fine crumbs.
 They are delicate with a hint of vanilla flavor.
 I personally like to sprinkle some coarse sugar to give the top an extra crunch, but you can use granulated sugar, which will melt during the baking process and create a hard crust.
 A simple streusel recipe (like the one here) also goes perfectly with these.

 The blueberry glaze, although delicious, isn’t necessary for these already-amazing-and-flavorful-muffins, especially if you just want them for a morning snack.
-It is, however, highly recommended for extra impressive muffins to serve at events.
 You can find the recipe here.